 Domestic Infidelity

 Domestic Infidelity is defined as the violation of trust between two domestic partners.
 Infidelity can be any nefarious activity that a person engages in that is done without the knowledge and permission of their partner.
-Some examples of Domestic Infidelity are: someone who is fired from their job neglects to tell their partner; when a spouse secretly stops off to drink or to gamble on the way home from work; or someone who is having an adulterous relationship with a coworker.
-Any behavior that is kept from a person’s partner that violates their trust may be considered Domestic Infidelity, including Adultery.
+So, any behavior that is kept from a person’s partner that violates the partner’s trust can be considered Domestic Infidelity, including Adultery.

 Adultery

 Adultery, on the other hand, is much more straightforward.
-Adultery is commonly defined as: The voluntary sexual intercourse by a married person with someone other than the offender’s spouse.
-It is important to understand that Adultery is a crime in many jurisdictions, although it is rarely prosecuted.
-State law typically defines Adultery as vaginal intercourse, only.
-Therefore, two people seen kissing, groping, or engaged in oral sex, do not meet the legal definition of Adultery.
-However, this may be about to change as same-sex marriage has become legalized in some states in our country, including Maryland.
-These states are in the process of reexamining their definitions of Adultery in order for the law to provide the same protections to same sex couples that are afforded to marriages between members of the opposite sex.
+Adultery is commonly defined as the voluntary sexual intercourse by a married person with someone other than the offender’s spouse.
+State laws typically define Adultery as vaginal intercourse, only.
+Therefore, two people seen kissing, groping, or engaged in oral sex, may not meet your state’s legal definition of Adultery.

 Admitted Affairs